 This unit doesn’t only boil water but also has a design that makes it ideal for any contemporary kitchen setup.
 To be more specific, it comes with a sleek colored enamel exterior, which is not only great to look at but equally easy to clean.

 With this unit, you can boil up to eight cups of water, which makes it suitable for serving a big family.
 It also has a pleasant whistle sound that comes on whenever the water boils.

 The kettle is also outfitted with a textured handle, which includes a lever that you can squeeze to pour water from the spout.

 Overall, this is a decent quality unit that will provide good value for your money.

 There are a few different types of tea kettles you will come across upon research.
 A brief description of each is given below –

-If you enjoy the whole experience of making tea, almost as a ritual, then nothing beats stovetop kettles.
-Sure, they are slower than the electric ones, but they bring a true traditional aesthetic to your kitchen.
+Stovetop Kettle: If you enjoy the whole experience of making tea, almost as a ritual, then nothing beats a stovetop kettle.
+Sure, they are slower than the electric kettle ones, but they bring a true traditional aesthetic to your kitchen.

-These kettles bring water to a boil very quickly.
-The material is prone to getting scratches and dents easily.
+Copper Tea Kettle: The Copper kettle bring water to a boil very quickly.
+The material is prone to get scratched and dents easily.
 Some people may find that copper kettles add a slightly metallic taste to the water, affecting the taste of the tea.
 But this is dependent on personal preference.